People who will not sustain trees will soon live in a world that will not sustain people.

 Among trees, people feel they are a part of something bigger…

 The TreeSpirit Project MISSION:

-• SHARING the love of trees and nature with TreeSpirit events, photographs and presentations;
+• SHARING APPRECIATION and love for trees and nature via TreeSpirit events, photographs and presentations;

-• HEIGHTENING people’s sensory and emotional connection to trees and the natural world;
+• INCREASING PEOPLE’S SENSORY AND EMOTIONAL CONNECTION to trees and the natural world;